 Sasha came into this world on May 21, 2008 having suffered a stroke during childbirth.
 From the day she was born, Sasha has been living with Cerebral Palsy (CP).
-To help manage and improve the physical challenges of her CP, she participates in strength building activities like hippotherapy (therapeutic horse back riding), hip-hop dance classes and rock climbing, and attends physical and occupational therapy every week, but never without a smile!
+To help manage and improve the physical challenges of her CP, she participates in strength building activities like hippotherapy (therapeutic horse back riding), rock climbing, and attends physical and occupational therapy every week, but never without a smile!
 She also Sasha spends two weeks at CHLA's Handy Heroes Occupational Summer camp every year, where she first encountered art therapy.

 Children's Hospital Los Angeles (CHLA) has been a second home to Sasha.
 From emergency admittance for seizures to check-ups to physical therapy, the doctors, nurses, therapists, and staff have been there every step of the way.
 Most recently, Sasha underwent an innovative and corrective leg surgery.
 The surgery left her in a full leg cast for eight weeks.
 Although the recovery process was challenging, she recovered in style.
 Sasha could often be spotted cruising around Larchmont Village in a wheelchair adorned with butterflies and glitter!
 Exceeding her doctor's expectations, she made a quick recovery and was back to walking by the end of the summer.

 The Sasha Project LA has generated more positive conversations around the healing effects of art on children.
 One-hundred percent of the proceeds from The Sasha Project LA are donated to CHLA’s art therapy programs, programs that have helped Sasha heal through art.
 On every piece of denim Sasha paints, there are three hearts that represent “healing through art.”
 It is our mission to bring art therapy programs to children in communities across the globe, one painted piece of denim at a time.